Aging

 (800)-223-2732

-The American Parkinson Disease Association (APDA) is dedicated to fighting Parkinson’s disease (PD) and provide outstanding patient services and educational programs, elevate public awareness about the disease, and support research designed to unlock the mysteries of Parkinson’s disease and ultimately put an end to this disease.
+The American Parkinson’s Disease Association (APDA) is dedicated to fighting Parkinson’s disease (PD), providing outstanding patient services and educational programs, elevating public awareness about the disease, and supporting research designed to unlock the mysteries of Parkinson’s disease and ultimately put an end to this disease.

 Post-Traumatic Stress Disorder (PTSD)